UFO conspiracy theories: Doty deceives mutilation researchers

 In 1979, Linda Moulton Howe was a documentarian exploring cattle mutilations.
 In 1980, Moulton Howe's documentary "A Strange Harvest" alleged that cattle mutilations were connected to UFOs.
 In April 1983, Moulton Howe travelled to visit Richard Doty and Kirtland Air Force Base.

 At Kirtland, Doty showed Moulton Howe fabricated documents purporting to be presidential briefing papers.
-The documents told of UFOs crashes at Roswell, surviving aliens, MJ-12, and a UFO coverup.
+The documents told of UFOs crashes at Roswell, surviving aliens, MJ-12, and a UFO cover-up.
 For decades, Doty denied Moulton Howe's retelling of these events, but in the late 2000s, he would acknowledge the exchange took place, admitting "We gave Linda [...] some bad information."
 Howe became a "staunch advocate" for these 'dark' conspiracy theories that the U.S. government is working with aliens.
 She would later be called one of "the gurus of American ufology".